 Housing in Suburban Cook County predominantly comprises owner-occupied, single-family homes.
 Overall, slowing construction and strong market demand have driven increased housing competition and escalating prices for both for-sale and rental homes.
 Affordability challenges point to the need to develop more affordable housing and preserve existing, aging housing.
 Lower income households are particularly at risk: nearly two-thirds of households with incomes below \$75,000 are housing cost-burdened, and the shortage of affordable housing is greatest for households (both renters and owners) making less than 30% of area median income.
-Racial disparities in housing stemming from decades of historically discriminatory housing policies persist, including higher rates of housing cost burden and lower rates of homeownership for Black and Latine households.
+Disparities in housing persist, including higher rates of housing cost burden and lower rates of homeownership for Black and Latine households.
 Ending homelessness within the county is also a key priority.